ayueaa/react-developer-portfolio/README.md

 <br />

-This repository houses an innovative IP Management System developed with FastAPI.
-The system is enhanced with a modern UI/UX using Ant Design, and features such as typewriter-effect, react-lottie, and react-social-icons for an engaging user experience.
-Additionally, the project integrates ESLint and Prettier for code consistency and incorporates a stunning video background to enrich the visual presentation.
+This repository houses an innovative **React Developer Portfolio** developed with FastAPI.
+The system is enhanced with a modern UI/UX using Framer Motion, and features such as typewriter-effect, react-lottie, and react-social-icons for an engaging user experience.
+Additionally, the project integrates ESLint and Tailwind CSS for code consistency and incorporates a stunning video background to enrich the visual presentation.

 <!-- Features -->
 ### :rocket: Features